-During the 2012 and 2011 first quarters, approximately 75% of the marine transportation's inland revenues were under term contracts and 25% were spot contract revenues.
-Inland operation time charters, which insulate the Company from revenue fluctuations caused by weather and navigational delays and temporary market declines, represented 56% of the revenues under term contracts during the 2012 and 2011 first quarters.
+During the 2012 and 2011 second quarters and first six months, approximately 75% of the marine transportation's inland revenues were under term contracts and 25% were spot contract revenues.
+Inland operation time charters, which insulate the Company from revenue fluctuations caused by weather and navigational delays and temporary market declines, represented 56% of the revenues under term contracts during the 2012 and 2011 second quarters and first six months.
 The 75% term contract and 25% spot contract mix provides the marine transportation's inland operations with a predictable revenue stream.
-Inland operations term contract rates renewed in the 2012 first quarter increased in the 4% to 6% average range compared with term contract rate renewals in the first quarter of 2011.
-Spot contract rates, which include the cost of fuel, increased modestly compared with the 2011 fourth quarter.
+Inland operations term contract rates renewed in the 2012 first and second quarters increased in the 4% to 6% average range compared with term contract rate renewals in the first and second quarters of 2011.
+Spot contract rates, which include the cost of fuel, increased modestly during both the 2012 first and second quarters compared with the prior quarter.
 Effective January 1, 2012, annual escalators for labor and the producer price index on a number of multi-year contracts resulted in rate increases on those contracts in the 2% range, excluding fuel.